MdTayoburRahman/MdTayoburRahman/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to see you.</h1>

-Hi, I'm Md Tayoubur Rahman, I'm an experienced software developer proficient in Java, Android Studio, Laravel, PHP, JavaScript, HTML, CSS, Bootstrap, and MySQL.
+Hi, I'm Md Tayoubur Rahman, an experienced software developer proficient in Java, Android Studio, Laravel, PHP, JavaScript, HTML, CSS, Bootstrap, and MySQL.
 Throughout my career, I have leveraged these skills to design, develop, and deploy various robust and user-friendly applications.
 My strong problem-solving skills, coupled with a passion for continuous learning, enable me to adapt to new trends and technologies effectively.
 Whether working independently or as part of a team, I bring strong communication skills, attention to detail, and a focus on delivering high-quality products that enhance user experience.

 ## Skills :
 ![Java](https://img.shields.io/badge/Java-007396?style=flat-square&logo=java&logoColor=white)